 The questions were asked by Tatiana Kart

-- Despite the seeming simplicity of the plot the film can’t be called simple.
+- The plot of the film can’t be called simple, even despite its apparent simplicity.
 It’s so multilayered, it’s about feelings that usually disturb you silently inside.
-Can we call Generation Um your personal story?
-Or is it more of an observation of life rather than of your own torment?
+Can we say that Generation Um, is your personal story?
+Or it is the observation of life more than your own torment?

-- I’m a longtime fan of simplicity- and suffering from a longtime addiction to complexity.
+- I’m a longtime admirer of simplicity- and suffer from a longtime addiction to complexity.

-- In one of your interviews you said that you wanted to show a specific feature of life in NY … Would you describe New York using only five or six words?
+- In one of your interview you said that you wanted to show a specific feature of life in NY … Would you describe New York in five or six words?

 - The thing about New York City is that the words you use to describe it change from moment to moment-